arpakasso/PlantBot/README.md

 ### Dialogue 1

-Hi, I'm \<insert plant bot name\>.
+Hi, I'm Kiwi.
 I can help you with any of your planting needs.
 What is your name?

 > My name is Reena.